goyoambrosio/svpg/README.md

-# Draft code for stereo vision through perceptual grouping
+# Stereo vision through perceptual grouping

 c++ and matlab draft code with algorithms about stereo vision based on perceptual grouping.